 Pros & cons of CRM

 Although originally, CRMs weren’t capable of accessing data stored across distributed sources, modern platforms have integrations that allow enhanced data acquisition and reporting.
+So, let’s take a look at some CRM pros and cons.

 But even with the latest additions to its functionality, even the best CRM is still focused on sales or marketing.
 Customer relationship management software is tailored so that salesperson can easily interpret information and customize reporting to suit their needs.